 • an explanation of the main differences between the underlying assumptions of the standard formula and the internal model used for the SCR calculation, where relevant; and

-Insurers are required to demonstrate that the data are sufficiently complete, accurate and appropriately verified, and asset managers must ensure that the information they supply to insurance customers meets the same standards.115
+Insurers are required to demonstrate that the data are sufficiently complete, accurate and appropriately verified, and asset managers must ensure that the information they supply to insurance customers meets the same standards.119

-In 2006, the Capital Requirements Directive (CRD)116 first imposed a minimum initial capital level that must be held by investment firms falling within MiFID, depending on the activities they undertake and the level of risk associated with such activities.117 In addition, investment firms had to meet ongoing requirements to provide against risks for their trading-book businesses and their other business activities.118 At the same time, the competent authority of each Member State was given supervisory powers and duties.
+In 2006, the Banking Consolidation Directive and the Capital Adequacy Directive (together referred to as the Capital Requirements Directive (CRD))120 first imposed a minimum initial capital level that must be held by investment firms falling within MiFID, depending on the activities they undertake and the level of risk associated with such activities.121 In addition, investment firms had to meet ongoing requirements to provide against risks for their trading-book businesses and their other business activities.122 At the same time, the competent authority of each Member State was given supervisory powers and duties.

-As part of the focus on reducing market risk after the financial crisis, the Commission introduced proposals to amend the text of CRD that culminated in the adoption and implementation of Directive 2009/111/EC (CRD II).
+As part of the focus on reducing market risk after the financial crisis, the Commission introduced proposals to amend the text of the CRD, which culminated in the adoption and implementation of Directive 2009/111/EC (CRD II).
 This Directive aimed, inter alia, to clarify the application of limits on large exposures of firms subject to the CRD regime and to introduce new rules governing hybrid capital instruments qualifying as Tier 1 regulatory capital.
-CRD II came into force on 7 December 2009 and Member States were required to implement it by 31 December 2010.119
+CRD II came into force on 7 December 2009 and Member States were required to implement it by 31 December 2010.123

-ii Current regime – CRD IV and the Capital Requirements Regulation (CRR)121
+ii Current regime – CRD IV and the Capital Requirements Regulation125

-CRD IV and the CRR were published in the Official Journal of the European Union on 27 June 2013.
+CRD IV and the CRR were published in the Official Journal on 27 June 2013.
 Member States were required to transpose CRD IV into national law by 31 December 2013.
-The CRR applied from 1 January 2014.
-The timeline for full implementation now largely depends on the timing of the delegated legislation related to enacting the net stable funding ratio (NSFR) (see below).
+The CRR is directly applicable and took effect from 1 January 2014.
+The timeline for full implementation largely depended on the timing of the delegated legislation related to enacting the net stable funding ratio (NSFR), which is now proposed as part of a package of further reforms to the CRD IV and CRR as proposed by the Commission in November 2016 (see below).
 Several pieces of delegated legislation have been published by the Commission since December 2013 supplementing CRD IV with regard to certain regulatory technical standards and implementing technical standards, and to the liquidity coverage ratio (LCR).

-CRD IV also subjects firms to enhanced corporate governance requirements and a requirement to establish risk committees composed of non-executive members of their management bodies to advise the management on the risk profile of the firm and on its ongoing risk strategy.129 In addition, CRD IV requires firms to disclose the number of individuals receiving remuneration of €1 million or more in each financial year.130 CRD IV also implements a bonus cap under which variable remuneration cannot exceed fixed remuneration unless authorised by shareholders, in which case variable remuneration can be up to twice the fixed remuneration.131
+CRD IV also subjects firms to enhanced corporate governance requirements and a requirement to establish risk committees composed of non-executive members of their management bodies to advise the management on the risk profile of the firm and on its ongoing risk strategy.133 In addition, CRD IV requires firms to disclose the number of individuals receiving remuneration of €1 million or more in each financial year.134 CRD IV also implements a bonus cap under which variable remuneration cannot exceed fixed remuneration unless authorised by shareholders, in which case variable remuneration can be up to twice the fixed remuneration.135

 With certain exceptions, CRD IV is a maximum harmonisation measure (meaning that there is little scope for national regimes to exceed the terms of the original EU legislation) that sets out the majority of the CRD’s prudential high-level requirements for investment firms.
 As an EU regulation, the CRR is directly applicable in all Member States, and divergences in national rules will therefore be minimised.
 In contrast, provisions addressing the mechanics of prudential supervision are contained in the CRD IV Directive.
 As an EU directive, Member States have a small element of say on how they choose to implement the requirements.
 For example, while Member States are not be able to impose capital requirements in excess of the CRD IV levels (as these are provided for in the CRR), they have a degree of flexibility in relation to the calibration of capital buffers (which are set out in the CRD IV Directive).